ese5180/iot-venture-f25-chicken-nuggets/README.md

 ### Bootloader and FOTA

+Overview:

+We implemented Device Firmware Update (DFU) over UART .
+First, we enabled MCUboot as the secure bootloader and configured it for single-slot mode to support serial recovery.
+This allowed firmware updates through UART using tools like AuTerm and mcumgr, letting us reflash the board without using a debugger.
+We then extended the setup to support DFU from the application, switching to dual-slot mode so updates could be performed while the main app ran.

+Next, we added custom signing keys for MCUboot using imgtool.py to ensure only trusted firmware could be installed, replacing the default development key.
+Finally, we enabled external SPI flash as the secondary image slot, increasing available storage for larger applications.

 The bootloader occupies 32 KB of flash, from address 0x00000 – 0x07FFF.
 The application occupies roughly 1 MB of flash (0xF8000 bytes), from address 0x08000 – 0x0FFFFF.
 The application handles DFU via UART (MCUboot only verifies and swaps).

 Downloaded firmware images are written to the secondary slot defined in sysbuild.conf: SB_CONFIG_PM_EXTERNAL_FLASH_MCUBOOT_SECONDARY=y.
 That secondary slot lives on the board’s external SPI NOR flash (MX25R64), allowing large image storage beyond the 1 MB internal flash.